Val Müstair: Geography

 The Val Müstair (German: Münstertal, Val Monastero) is a mountain valley in the Swiss Alps.
 It connects the Fuorn Pass, (2149 m) with the Italian province of South Tyrol and the Vinschgau (914 m).

 The Benedictine Convent of Saint John at Müstair (monastery), a World Heritage Site, was probably founded by Charlemagne, sharing history with its neighbor, the Marienberg Abbey.

 The most important villages in the Val Müstair are: Tschierv (1660 m), Valchava (1412 m), Sta.
 Maria (1375 m), Müstair (1247 m) (all Swiss) and Taufers im Münstertal in South Tyrol.
 There are no other inhabited connected valleys, but the road over the Umbrail Pass (and the Stelvio Pass) is connected with Sta.
 Maria.

-The largest part of the valley is part of the Swiss canton of Graubünden.
-A small part lies within the Italian province of South Tyrol.
+The largest part of the valley is part of the Swiss canton of the Grisons.
+A small part lies in the Italian province of South Tyrol.
 The border is located at approximately 1245 meter between Müstair (1247 meter) and Taufers im Münstertal (1240 meter).

 The river in the valley is the Rom (Il Rom or Rombach).